Center for Opioid Epidemiology & Policy Grant Program

 The Center for Opioid Epidemiology and Policy provides several pilot project awards to support emerging research from early career investigators at NYU Langone and the broader NYU research community.
 The application for funding is currently closed.
 Please sign up for our mailing list to receive updates about our grant program.

-2023 Pilot Project Awardees
+Recent Pilot Project Awardees

-Our 2023 Policy Pilot Project Grant Program focused on social determinants of the overdose crisis and social inequalities in the experience of the overdose crisis, its drivers, and potential solutions.
+Our 2023 and 2024 Policy Pilot Project Grant Program focused on social determinants of the overdose crisis and social inequalities in the experience of the overdose crisis, its drivers, and potential solutions.
 The program had a particular interest in work investigating racial and ethnic disparities in the risk of opioid misuse and overdose.

 Assessing Overdose Risk and Protective Factors Among People Who Inject Drugs in Puerto Rico